 5.8 Treasurer.
 The Treasurer shall serve on the Finance Committee and shall work with the Corporation’s CFO to make sure Generally Accepted Accounting Practices are followed and sound fiscal management is employed by the Corporation.

 5.9 School Executive Director.
 The Corporation’s Executive Director shall manage daily operations of the school; hire and fire instructional and support staff with the advice and oversight of the Board; supervise staff and ensure that the charter contract goals are met; report at least quarterly to the Board of Directors on charter compliance and progress toward meeting goals; assist the Board Chair with scheduling and setting agendas for Board of Directors meetings; implement policies duly adopted by the Board of Directors; act as liaison between the Corporation, Atlanta Public Schools and the Georgia Department of Education; and shall perform such other duties as the Board of Directors shall prescribe.
+The Executive Director shall be considered an officer of the Corporation, but not a “Director” of the Corporation as defined by these Bylaws.

 Section 6 – BOOKS AND RECORDS